Repatriation and reburial of human remains: El Negro

 The name "El Negro" refers to a dead African man who was taxidermized and displayed in the Darder Museum in Banyoles, Spain.
 His initial grave had been dug up around 1830.
 He was then taxidermized and dressed up with fur clothing and a spear.
 "El Negro" was sold to the Darder Museum and on display for over a century.
 It wasn't until 1992 when Banyoles was hosting the summer Olympics that people complained of the displayed and taxidermized human remains.

 In 2000, "El Negro" was repatriated to Botswana, which was believed to be his country of origin.
 Numerous Botswanans had gathered in the airport to greet "El Negro."
 However, there was controversy in the status and shipment of his remains.
 First, "El Negro" had arrived in a box, rather than a coffin.
 Botswanans felt this was dehumanizing.
 Second, "El Negro" was not returned as the whole body.
 Rather, only a stripped skull was sent to Botswana.
 The Spanish had skinned his body, claiming his skin and artifacts to be their property.
-Numerous Botswanas felt severely disrespected and offended by the objectification of "El Negro."
+Numerous Botswanans felt severely disrespected and offended by the objectification of "El Negro."

 United Kingdom

 The skeleton of the "Irish Giant" Charles Byrne (1761–1783) was on public display in the Hunterian Museum, London despite it being Byrne's express wish to be buried at sea.
 Author Hilary Mantel called in 2020 for his remains to be returned to Ireland.
-It was removed from public display as part of redevelopment work in the late 2010s early 2020s although Byrne’s skeleton was retained in the museum collection to allow for future research.
+It was removed from public display as part of redevelopment work in the late 2010s early 2020s although Byrne's skeleton was retained in the museum collection to allow for future research.